imStudd/BomberMan/README.md

 # BomberMan
-  BomberMan multiplayer implemented in Python
+  BomberMan multiplayer implemented in Python for an university courses.

 ## Prerequisites
   * Python 3